brian-arnold/prometheus_grafana/docs/managing-alerts.md

 This bot token can be used for multiple slack channels.
 Just put it in the appropriate place in the config section of the helm chart.

+To change the token in the case it gets compromised, go to `api.slack.com/apps`.
+Click on the app, go to "OAuth and Permissions", scroll down to the bottom and click "Revoke Tokens".
+Then resintall the app to the workspace, on the same page.
+Reinvite the bot to the slack channelsdocs/managing-alerts.md.